 The WPForms block will load in the editor.
 From the dropdown list, select the CSV upload form you made.

 Next, click the blue Publish button in the top right corner.

 You’re all done!
 Your new CSV upload file is now live on your website and ready for your visitors to upload their files.

 Step 7: View the CSV Files

-You can view all of the form submissions you’ve received in the WordPress dashboard.
-Click on WPForms » Entries, then use the drop-down list at the top-left to view the entries for the CSV upload form.
+You can view all of the form submissions you’ve received in the WordPress dashboard, including any files users have uploaded.
+Click on WPForms » Entries and find your CSV upload form.

 To view each individual form submission, click the View link on the right-hand side of the row.

 You can save or open the files the user uploaded by clicking the link.

 Next, Create a File Upload Widget